What is Spoofing? A complete guide to understanding and preventing spoofing attacks

 Security policies

-To safeguard against spoofing attacks, consider implementing the following best practices:
+To further reduce the risk of spoofing attacks, consider the following best practices:

 -